-Dual Enrollment:

-Farmingdale State College
+Dual Enrollment: Farmingdale State College

-College credits may be earned by meeting

-the criteria of articulation agreements Tech

-has established with SELECT colleges.
-In

-addition, check directly with the postsecondary institutions for any additional

-credits they may offer.
+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+In addition, check directly with the post-secondary institutions for any additional credits they may offer.